gdbroman/product/README.md

-# Notes on building product
+# Notes on product development

 * Every screen should have a **main CTA**
   * Ask: *Where do I want my user's eyes to go?*'